MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-network-performance-monitor-expressroute.md

 Network Performance Monitor helps you diagnose several circuit connectivity issues.
 Some of the issues are listed below

 **Circuit is down.** NPM notifies you as soon as the connectivity between your on-premises resources and Azure VNETs is lost.
-This will help you take proactive action before receiving user escalations and reduce the down time
+This helps you take proactive action before receiving user escalations and reduce the down time

 ![ExpressRoute Circuit Down](media/log-analytics-network-performance-monitor/expressroute-circuit-down.png)

 **Traffic not flowing through intended circuit.** NPM can notify you whenever the traffic is unexpectedly not flowing through the intended ExpressRoute circuit.
 This can happen if the circuit is down and the traffic is flowing through the backup route, or if there is a routing issue.
-This information will help you proactively manage any configuration issues in your routing policies and ensure that the most optimal and secure route is used.
+This information helps you proactively manage any configuration issues in your routing policies and ensure that the most optimal and secure route is used.

 **Traffic not flowing through primary circuit.** The capability notifies you when the traffic is flowing through the secondary ExpressRoute circuit.
-Even though you will not experience any connectivity issues in this case, but proactively troubleshooting the issues with the primary circuit will make you better prepared.
+Even though you will not experience any connectivity issues in this case, but proactively troubleshooting the issues with the primary circuit make you better prepared.

 ![ExpressRoute Traffic Flow](media/log-analytics-network-performance-monitor/expressroute-traffic-flow.png)